Halozyme Therapeutics Inc. (HALO) Shares Down Despite Recent Market Volatility

-Halozyme Therapeutics Inc. (NASDAQ: HALO)’s stock price has decreased by -4.64 compared to its previous closing price of 42.00.
-Despite this, the company has experienced a -5.79% fall in its stock price over the last five trading sessions.
+Halozyme Therapeutics Inc. (NASDAQ: HALO)’s stock price has decreased by -5.00 compared to its previous closing price of 34.59.
+However, the company has seen a -17.95% decrease in its stock price over the last five trading sessions.
 Barron’s reported on 04/13/22 that Antares Pharma Stock Soars After $960 Million Halozyme Buyout

 Is It Worth Investing in Halozyme Therapeutics Inc. (NASDAQ: HALO) Right Now?

-Halozyme Therapeutics Inc. (NASDAQ: HALO) has a higher price-to-earnings ratio of 27.79x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.27.
-Analysts have mixed views on the stock, with 8 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 1 as “sell.”
+The price-to-earnings ratio for Halozyme Therapeutics Inc. (NASDAQ: HALO) is 22.80x, which is above its average ratio.
+Moreover, the 36-month beta value for HALO is 1.28.
+Analysts have varying opinions on the stock, with 7 analysts rating it as a “buy,” 0 as “overweight,” 2 as “hold,” and 1 as “sell.”

 Sponsored

-The average price point forecasted by analysts for Halozyme Therapeutics Inc. (HALO) is $56.11, which is $16.57 above the current market price.
-The public float for HALO is 133.75M, and currently, short sellers hold a 5.16% ratio of that float.
-The average trading volume of HALO on March 16, 2023 was 1.24M shares.
+The average price recommended by analysts for Halozyme Therapeutics Inc. (HALO) is $52.11, which is $19.26 above the current market price.
+The public float for HALO is 133.75M and currently, short sellers hold a 5.16% of that float.
+On March 23, 2023, HALO’s average trading volume was 1.45M shares.

 HALO’s Market Performance

-HALO stock saw a decrease of -5.79% in the past week, with a monthly decline of -18.43% and a quarterly a decrease of -31.01%.
-The volatility ratio for the week is 3.98%, and the volatility levels for the last 30 days are 3.31% for Halozyme Therapeutics Inc. (HALO).
-The simple moving average for the last 20 days is -14.25% for HALO stock, with a simple moving average of -16.44% for the last 200 days.
+HALO’s stock has seen a -17.95% decrease for the week, with a -33.83% drop in the past month and a -41.53% fall in the past quarter.
+The volatility ratio for the week is 7.07%, and the volatility levels for the past 30 days are at 4.44% for Halozyme Therapeutics Inc. The simple moving average for the last 20 days is -24.09% for HALO stock, with a simple moving average of -31.06% for the last 200 days.

 Analysts’ Opinion of HALO

-Many brokerage firms have already submitted their reports for HALO stocks, with Morgan Stanley repeating the rating for HALO by listing it as a “Overweight.”
-The predicted price for HALO in the upcoming period, according to Morgan Stanley is $65 based on the research report published on December 21st of the previous year 2022.
+Many brokerage firms have already submitted their reports for HALO stocks, with SVB Securities repeating the rating for HALO by listing it as a “Market Perform.”
+The predicted price for HALO in the upcoming period, according to SVB Securities is $42 based on the research report published on March 16th of the current year 2023.

-Wells Fargo, on the other hand, stated in their research note that they expect to see HALO reach a price target of $65.
-The rating they have provided for HALO stocks is “Overweight” according to the report published on November 28th, 2022.
+Morgan Stanley, on the other hand, stated in their research note that they expect to see HALO reach a price target of $65, previously predicting the price at $53.
+The rating they have provided for HALO stocks is “Overweight” according to the report published on December 21st, 2022.

-Morgan Stanley gave a rating of “Overweight” to HALO, setting the target price at $50 in the report published on September 09th of the previous year.
+Wells Fargo gave a rating of “Overweight” to HALO, setting the target price at $65 in the report published on November 28th of the previous year.

 Insider Trading